GrieferAtWork/deemon/include/deemon/dec.md

 - **EHDR**: File header containing information about the remainder of the file
 	- aka. "executable header"
 	- s.a. `Dec_Ehdr`
-- **HEAP**: A specially formatted sequence of data-blobs containing dumps of uninitialized, unrelocated deemon objects
+- **HEAP**: A specially formatted sequence of data-blobs containing dumps of pre-initialized, unrelocated deemon objects
-	- s.a. `Dec_Ehdr::e_heap`
 	- s.a. `Dec_Ehdr::e_heap`
 	- s.a. `struct Dee_heapregion`
 - **RELOC**: Various tables of offsets into other parts of the `.dec` files, describing locations where certain types of relocations must be applied